-According to Ayurveda, marma points are the joining point where muscle (mamsa), vein (sira), ligament (snayu), bone (asthi) and joint (sandhi) meet.
+According to Ayurveda, marma points are joining points where the muscle (mamsa), vein (sira), ligament (snayu), bone (asthi), and joint (sandhi) meet.

 Marma points are manipulated by several techniques.
 Rubbing the marma, applying pressure, oil massage, herbal paste application, and fomentation may be used according to the diseased condition.

-He stated that in any surgical procedure, the knowledge of Marma and other structures like nerves, muscles, bones, veins, and arteries is utmost essential.
+He stated that in any surgical procedure, the knowledge of marma and other structures like nerves, muscles, bones, veins, and arteries is of utmost importance.

 A direct injury to a marma, whether it be severe or slight, is sure to bring deformity or death if not treated.2

-The area of marmais very sensitive hence a surgeon should take precaution while performing any surgery.
-One should also take precaution while applying anything onto the marmaareas or near these vital points.
+The area of marma is very sensitive hence a surgeon should take precautions while performing any surgery.
+One should also remain cautious while applying anything onto the marma areas or near these vital points.

-Marmapoints are stimulated by massage.
-Massaging the marmawill give the healing effects to specific areas of the mind-body system.
-Marmasare sensitive areas so massage should be done carefully.
+Marma points are stimulated by massage.
+Massaging the marma will give healing effects to specific areas of the mind-body system.
+Marmas are sensitive areas so massage should be done carefully.